-Art Least is a teacher resource site created by Chrysa Papalazarou, an English teacher from Greece.
+Art Least is a site created by Chrysa Papalazarou, an English teacher from Greece.
 Chrysa works in a state primary school.
 She has previously worked in secondary education amd as an adult instructor in a Second Chance School.
-This site explores ways of using art in English language teaching and learning.
+This site explores ways of using art in English language teaching and learning, and promoting a more thoughtful and creative climate in the English classroom.
 Thank you for visiting.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.